claceio/docs/content/_index.md

 </pre>
 </div>

-The app should be available at https://localhost:25223/disk_usage. `admin` is the username, use the password printed by the install script.
+The app is available at https://localhost:25223/disk_usage. `admin` is the username, use the password printed by the install script.
 See <a href="https://clace.io/docs/installation/#start-the-service">service startup</a> for details.
 <br>

 <h2>Samples</h2>
 See <a href="/docs/app/overview/#examples">documentation</a> for steps to create Clace apps.
-See <a href="https://github.com/claceio/clace/tree/main/examples">GitHub</a> for sample application code. <a href="https://demo.clace.io/">Demo Apps</a> is an online hosted demo.
+See <a href="https://github.com/claceio/clace/tree/main/examples">examples</a> and <a href="https://github.com/claceio/apps">apps repo</a> for sample applications. <a href="https://demo.clace.io/">Demo</a> is a Clace hosted demo page.

 <br>
 <br>